mkennedy3000/Snapshot/README.md

 To Do
 =====
- - Implement Snapshots
+ - Implement Snapshots (Record current state and all channels being processed)
- - File I/O
+ - File I/O (output correct data to files)
  - Random sending of money and widgets
- - Message Passing Queues (send a message every x seconds)
- - Search All utility
+ - Search All utility (possibly in python?)

 Change Log
 ==========